IBM-Cloud/kube-samples/ingress-examples/autoscale/README.md

     alb-prometheus-adapter   1/1     1            1           50s
     ```

-    * deploy the test application with `kubectl apply --kustomize alb-autoscale-example/example-deployment` command.
+    * Deploy the test application with `kubectl apply --kustomize alb-autoscale-example/example-deployment` command.
 This will create a `alb-autoscale-example` deployment in `alb-autoscale-example` namespace:

     ```
     $ kubectl get deployment -n alb-autoscale-example alb-autoscale-example-deployment